August 2016 Quetta attacks: Incident

 Advocate Bilal Anwar Kasi, 46, the president of the Balochistan Bar Association, was attacked on the morning of 8 August near Mengal Chowk on Manno Jan Road while leaving his home for his office.
 His dead body was brought to the Government Hospital for autopsy and many advocates assembled there.
 A suspected suicide bombing took place inside the hospital, which was followed by gunfire resulting in fatalities and injuries.

 Police and Frontier Corps took over the area after the attack and an emergency was declared in the hospitals of Quetta.
 Mobile phone jammers were activated in the hospital area.
 The Bomb Disposal Squad reported that 8 to 9 kilograms of explosives were used in the attack.
 Two journalists, one from Aaj News and the other from Dawn News, died in the Quetta Civil Hospital attack while working.

 Perpetrators

-Both the Pakistani Taliban and the Islamic State militant group (ISIS) have claimed responsibility for the attack.
-Initially, Islamic State claimed the responsibility for the attack stating that “A martyr from the Islamic State detonated his explosive belt at a gathering of justice ministry employees and Pakistani policemen in the city of Quetta.”.
+Both the Jamat ul-Ahrar and the Islamic State's Khorasan Province claimed responsibility for the attack.
+Initially, Islamic State – Khorasan Province claimed the responsibility for the attack stating that "A martyr from the Islamic State detonated his explosive belt at a gathering of justice ministry employees and Pakistani policemen in the city of Quetta".

 However, Jamaat-ul-Ahrar, a splinter group of the Pakistani militant group Tehrik-i-Taliban Pakistan, also claimed credit for the attack on advocate Kasi and the hospital.
 The group threatened that more attacks would take place "until the imposition of an Islamic system in Pakistan".

 ISPR quoted Army Chief Raheel Sharif as saying that the attack was targeting China-Pakistan Economic Corridor (CPEC).